CatherineTrevor/gothenburg-netball/TESTING.md

 When testing the site on the iPad, the Youtube video on the "What is netball" page doesn't display.

-After doing online research reading various sites, including [Apple discussions](https://discussions.apple.com/thread/2386735) and information from [XSPDF](https://www.xspdf.com/resolution/58337652.html) to see if it was browser specific.
-I also tested [Netball Sweden](http://www.netball.se) and the same happens for their Youtube videos.
+To understand the problem, I read articles online including [Apple discussions](https://discussions.apple.com/thread/2386735), and [XSPDF](https://www.xspdf.com/resolution/58337652.html).
+Initially I thought it might be browser specific.
+I also tested [Netball Sweden](http://www.netball.se) on the tabelt and the same happens for their Youtube videos.
 I assume the cause is related to capability between the tablet and Youtube, but am not sure.
 Without the knowledge to fix this bug, I have chosen to hide the div on tablet sized devices, using Bootstrap's "d-md-none" class on the row.

                 <div class="row d-md-none">